OSH Answers Fact Sheets

 Does WHMIS apply to carcinogens?

 In Canada, the Workplace Hazardous Materials Information System (WHMIS) is a nation-wide system that ensures people have the information they need to work safely with hazardous products (including carcinogens) in the workplace.
+In 2015, Canada aligned WHMIS with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+The original system is identified as WHMIS 1988.
+Updates which implement GHS will be referred to as WHMIS 2015.

 - IARC Group 1 (Carcinogenic to humans)